unswdb/NovaGraph-v2/src/features/visualizer/algorithms/implementations/README.md

 ### 1. Ensure Algorithm Implementation Exists

-Before adding a new algorithm, ensure that the algorithm is implemented in `igraph` (i.e., `wasm/`).
-The `wasmFunction` in the `GraphAlgorithm` interface directly calls the igraph implementation, so the algorithm must be available there.
+Before adding a new algorithm, make sure it is implemented in both `igraph` (inside `wasm/`) and in our `IgraphController` within the Kuzu controller.
+The `wasmFunction` defined in the `GraphAlgorithm` interface delegates to `IgraphController`, which then invokes the corresponding function in `igraph`.
+If the algorithm isn’t implemented in both layers, it cannot be called.

 ### 2. Create a New File